Fighting for candidates who will fight for us.

 The Yale College Democrats support the campaigns of Democratic candidates running for local, state, and national office.
 In addition to canvassing, phone banking, and executing Get Out the Vote (GOTV) operations, we also hold voter registration drives, organize issue education projects, and inform students

 about absentee voting procedures.
-If you have any questions about Elections Committee, please contact our Elections Coordinator Jordan Cozby ’20.
+If you have any questions about Elections Committee, please contact our Elections Coordinator Timothy White ’20.

 The Dems Fellows Program pairs Yale undergraduates with Democratic campaigns in competitive districts to serve as remote press assistants, finance assistants, researchers, graphic designers, or outreach interns.
-This fall, our members will work for six Virginia House of Delegates campaigns: Willie Randall for the 100th District, Kathy Tran for the 42nd District, Cheryl Turpin for the 85th
+Last fall, our members worked for six Virginia House of Delegates campaigns: Willie Randall for the 100th District, Kathy Tran for the 42nd District, Cheryl Turpin for the 85th

 District, David Reid for the 32nd District, Debra Rodman for the 73rd District, and Elizabeth Guzman for the 31st District.

 At Elections Committee meetings on Monday nights, we phone bank for progressive candidates in critical races.
-This fall, we will make calls for Ralph Northam, Phil Murphy, Virginia state legislative candidates, and Connecticut Democratic candidates.
-During Fall Break, we will travel to Virginia to knock on doors for Ralph Northam and down-ballot Democrats.
+Last fall, we made calls for Ralph Northam, Phil Murphy, Virginia state legislative candidates, and Connecticut Democratic candidates.
+We use every possible moment to contribute to campaigning for the candidates we support.
+During Fall Break, we traveled to Virginia to knock on doors for Ralph Northam and down-ballot Democrats.